Submitted by george.somers@… on

 We're privileged to be able to do what we do, whether it's helping Donna to afford vital dental surgery, providing Josiah with a grant for a bicycle to visit congregants across his parish, or enabling Sarah to travel to Paris to watch her daughter achieve her paralympic dream.

-However, with over £1 million of the grants we provided last year being used on clothing, heating bills and even food, we think it's wrong that so many clergy households should be struggling to afford the essentials.
+However, with over £1.3 million of the grants we provided last year being used on essentials like heating and energy bills, we think it's wrong that so many households should be struggling to afford the basics.
 We continue to voice this concern with leaders in the national Churches.

-In the past year, we’ve expanded our programme and we’re supporting clergy households in a range of new ways.
-This includes a partnership to offer online coaching sessions, a service which helps our applicants to write their Wills for free, and we’ve grown our team of Visiting Caseworkers, supporting our most vulnerable applicants in person across the UK.
+In the past year, we’ve expanded our programme and we’re supporting clergy and their families in a range of new ways.
+This includes a partnership to offer online coaching sessions, a service which helps our applicants to write their Wills for free, and we’ve grown our team of Visiting Caseworkers, supporting applicants in person across the UK.

 Image

-Text reads: Last year, we supported 2,800 households with a grant or service.
+Text reads: In 2024, 2800 households were supported with a grant or service.

 Image

-While we support both training clergy and retired clergy, we've seen the highest level of need this year from serving clergy.
-Whilst working to support the wellbeing of their congregants and communities, many do not have the time or space to take care of their own wellbeing.
+Whilst working to support the wellbeing of their congregants and communities, many serving and retired clergy do not have the time or space to take care of their own wellbeing.

 The Revd Donna McDowell shared her thoughts on the biggest challenge facing serving clergy today: burnout.